 The Differences Between Brown Rice and White Rice

-Many people are familiar with both rices but they may not know much about their differences other than the color.
-Therefore, let’s examine what the difference is between brown rice and white rice.
+Many people are familiar with rice but they may not know much about their differences other than the color.
+Therefore, let’s examine what the difference is between the two.

 Brown rice is a whole grain containing all three parts including the bran, germ and endosperm.
+It is less processed and contains more nutrients.
 White rice is a grain only containing the endosperm after its bran and germ have been removed.
-Brown rice is less processed and contains more nutrients.
-White rice cooks faster and is softer than the chewier brown rice.
+It cooks faster and is softer than the chewier brown rice.

-- Brown rice has a better glycemic index than white rice.
+- Brown rice has a better glycemic index.

-- White rice has a better satiety index than brown rice.
+- The white grain has a better satiety index than the brown grain.

-- Brown rice has more vitamins and minerals than white rice.
+- The brown grain has more vitamins and minerals.

 - Brown rice has more fiber.